espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Arcane Slam.md

 * * *

 **Critical Success** You slam the foe down and the magical energy overwhelms it.
-The creature is knocked [[Prone]], becomes [[Dazzled]] for 1 round, and takes damage equal to 2d6 plus your Strength modifier.
+The creature is knocked [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Prone]], becomes [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Dazzled]] for 1 round, and takes damage equal to 2d6 plus your Strength modifier.
 The foe is no longer grabbed or restrained by you.

 **Success** You slam the foe down.
 The creature is knocked prone and takes damage equal to your Strength modifier.
 The foe is no longer grabbed or restrained by you.